NavirInc/Normes-De-Developpement-WordPress/css-naming-convention.md

 ## SASS
+### BEM and Sass
 To enhance the development experience and simplify the stylesheet, we use the Sass extension language.

-Here is an example of using the convention with Sass :
+Here is an example of using the above naming convention with Sass :

 ```